-- a. a refusal to accept an offer of a position; - b. failure to respond within seven (7) days to a notice of recall; - c. twenty-four (24) calendar months following the first duty day of the school year following discharge.
+- a. a refusal to accept an offer of a position equivalent in FTE to that held at the time of layoff; - b. failure to respond within seven (7) days of postmark of a notice of recall or within 24 hours after being reached by phone; - c. twenty-four (24) calendar months following the first duty day of the school year following the date of discharge.